faastjs/faast.js/docs/api/faastjs.functionstats.executiontime.md

 ## FunctionStats.executionTime property

-Statistics for how long a function executes.
-This is measured as wall clock time, and does not include the time taken to send the response to the response queue.
+Statistics for function execution time in milliseconds.
+This is measured as wall clock time inside the cloud function, and does not include the time taken to send the response to the response queue.
+Note that most cloud providers round up to the next 100ms for pricing.

 <b>Signature:</b>